Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Problem Formulation

 where $k_i$ and $k_{\mathrm{prop}_i}(t) \triangleq k_i\int_{V_i(t)}\phi(\mathbf{q})\mathrm{d}\mathbf{q}$ are positive gains and $\mathbf{C}_{V_i}(t)$ is the centroid of a Voronoi partition obtained as follows:

 Equation \eqref{f1_45} implies that each agent is moving towards the centroid of its Voronoi partition.

-One of the major drawbacks of utilizing the Voronoi-based methods given by \eqref{f1_45} and \eqref{c1} to position agents appropriately is the high sensitivity of the final configuration to the initial placement of the agents.
-For instance, the initial configurations shown in Fig. \ref{vfig1}(a) and Fig. \ref{vfig1}(c) led to two different final configurations shown in Fig. \ref{vfig1}(b) and Fig. \ref{vfig1}(d), respectively.
-It is clear from \eqref{f1} that these two configurations have different cost values.

-The problem gets even worse when dealing with large environment that contain zero information areas as Voronoi partitions.
+One of the major drawbacks of utilizing the Voronoi-based methods given by \eqref{f1_45} and \eqref{c1} to position agents appropriately is when dealing with large environment that contain zero information areas as Voronoi partitions.
 In this case, the control input of the relevant agent can not be computed using \eqref{c1}.
-This issue is also evident in methodologies like those presented in \cite{roi3,sch4,bullo4}, as well as clustering-based approaches such as \cite{km1}.
 This problem is rooted in the fact that the agents are confined to their own Voronoi partition and cannot leverage the available information in other Voronoi partitions.
 To circumvent this problem, first the function \eqref{f1} is reformulated based on the whole environment as follows:

 where

 Comparing \eqref{f1} and \eqref{f1_2}, the Voronoi partition is modeled by $h_i(\mathbf{q},\mathbf{P}(t)), i=1,\dots,n$. {Using (\ref{f1_2}), each agent utilizes the information from its Voronoi partition to compute its control input, as previously mentioned.
 However, our objective is to develop an alternative cost function capable of leveraging comprehensive environmental information to address the aforementioned issues.
 It is important to highlight that in both the Voronoi-based method and our proposed framework, every agent must have knowledge of the positions of all agents.
 Furthermore, in scenarios where the density function is unknown, our method performs distributed estimation of environmental information and subsequently optimizes the cost function to determine the control input.}